 The Nyjer feeder or thistle feeder is a specialist feeder to attract finches, sparrows, and chickadees.
-Learn how to shop for thistle feeders and Nyjer feeders, here!
+Learn how to shop for thistle feeders and Nyjer feeders here at the Roost!

 Why use a Nyjer feeder or thistle feeder?

 It is a special type of seed that comes from a plant related to the sunflower!
 You read that correctly!
 It is a species of aster!
-It previously came from the eastern hemisphere, but it is now grown in the US additionally.
-The seed is sterilized so it has no chance to grow into a new plant!
+It previously came from the eastern hemisphere, but it is now also grown in the US.
+The seed is sterilized, so it has no chance to grow into a new plant!
+(You can tell that helpful fact to any grumpy neighbors.)

 Since the American Goldfinch is widespread, this feeder type is frequently found in backyards to attract these golden angels.
 We recommend mesh screen thistle feeders for feeding Nyjer seed.
 Why?
 No feeding ports!
 Feeding ports encourage the spread of bacteria and viruses that plague finches.
 AVOID using feeders with ports!